Written By: Nick Todorovic and Brandon Pedersen, Student-at-Law

 All too often, we find ourselves turning on the evening news to read the headline, “Pedestrian struck while jaywalking.”
 The term “jaywalking” has brought with it a stigma of being illegal to cross the street at any time when not at a marked pedestrian crossing.
 Regardless of where a pedestrian is crossing, motorists need to be diligent to ensure that they keep a close eye out for vulnerable road users.

 According to Toronto bylaws, it is legal to jaywalk, unless the pedestrian interferes with traffic.
-Under the Toronto Municipal Code, as long as a pedestrian yields to the right-of-way traffic, they are not in breach of the bylaw.
+Under the Toronto Municipal Code, as long as a pedestrian yield to the right-of-way traffic, they are not in breach of the bylaw.

 According to Section 144(2) of the Highway Traffic Act, if a street has a marked pedestrian crossing, it is illegal to cross at any other point; however, this section does not stipulate how far from the nearest marked pedestrian crossing a pedestrian must be in order to legally cross mid-block.
 The Toronto Police Service have said, as a rule of thumb, that if a pedestrian is over 30 metres away from the nearest marked pedestrian crossing, then they may cross mid-block.